 On the choice of deposit models

 The southern Appalachians region contains several large Besshi massive sulfide deposits (Gair and Slack, 1980).
-These deposits are similar to other stratabound and commonly stratiform sulfide deposits that form mainly by submarine hydrothermal processes within intercalated clastic metasedimentary rocks and metabasalt (Franklin and others, 1981; Fox, 1984; Slack, 1993).
-The largest deposits of this type in the southern Appalachians were mined in the Ducktown district of southeastern Tennessee (Emmons and Laney, 1926; Magee, 1968; Slater, 1982), and produced major amounts of copper, as well as minor zinc and pyrrhotite, the latter for manufacture of sulfuric acid.
-In southwestern Virginia, the Gossan Lead district contains several separate Besshi massive sulfide deposits that together accounted for significant production of copper, zinc, and sulfur (Stose and Stose, 1957; Gair and Slack, 1984).
+These deposits are similar to other stratabound and commonly stratiform sulfide deposits within intercalated clastic metasedimentary rocks and metabasalt that form mainly by submarine hydrothermal processes (Franklin and others, 1981; Fox, 1984; Slack, 1993).
+The largest deposits of this type in the southern Appalachians were mined in the Ducktown district of southeastern Tennessee (Emmons and Laney, 1926; Magee, 1968; Slater, 1982), and produced major amounts of copper and pyrrhotite, the latter for manufacture of sulfuric acid, and minor amounts of zinc, gold, and silver.
 Smaller deposits of this type occur at Fontana and Ore Knob, North Carolina (Ross, 1935; Espenshade, 1963; Kinkel, 1967).

 The Besshi grade-tonnage model of Slack (1993) was used in the calculation of undiscovered metal resources.
-In contrast with the model 24b of Singer (1986), which only included data for Besshi deposits in Japan, this model incorporates grade and tonnage data for Besshi deposits throughout the world, including those in the United States Appalachians, and is therefore more comprehensive.
+This model (24b.1) is considered better than model 24b of Singer (1986), which only included data for Besshi deposits in Japan.
+The model of Slack (1993) incorporates grade and tonnage data for Besshi deposits throughout the world, including those in the United States Appalachians, and is therefore more comprehensive.

 On the delineation of permissive tracts